elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

     env DISALLOW_MODULE_LOADING=1

-I even tried enabling that, but it still didn&#8217;t help.
+I even tried enabling that, but it still didn't help.
 I also added by self to all the necessary groups:

     $groups
     elatov adm sudo audio fuse netdev pulse pulse-access rtkit